ITIL PROCESS

 The Service Transition process's goal is to design and distribute IT services while ensuring that modifications to services and Service Management procedures are taken out in a cohesive manner.

-The design is constructed, verified, and pushed into production during this stage of the lifecycle to allow the business client to obtain the targeted value.
+The design is constructed, verified, and pushed into production during this five-stage of ITIL lifecycle stage to allow the business client to obtain the targeted value.
 This stage accounts change management by monitoring the assets and configuration objects (the foundational elements, like software and hardware) related to the proposed and altered systems, as well as service affirmation, running tests, and transition planning to make sure that people, support staff, and the production system are ready for product release.
 The area of Service Transition has seven processes.

 a) Change Management - The goal with this processing activity will be to govern the lifetime of all modifications while causing the least amount of disturbance to IT services.